qrvey/partner-portal/docs/ui-docs/dataviews/formulas.md

 4. Look for the column you want to Insert and add it to the parentheses.
-Add any additional parameters that are needed for the function (e.g. dateFormat function needs a "format" parameter that can be set to 'MM' - if the date is to be formatted as month - or 'yyyy' - if it has to be formatted as a 4-digit year)
+Add any additional parameters that are needed for the function (e.g. dateFormat function needs a _format_ parameter that can be set to 'MM' if the date is to be formatted as month - or 'yyyy' if it has to be formatted as a 4-digit year)
 <img src="https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.2_formulas/date_format_gif.gif" style="margin:auto; display:block;" width="500" >